wuning159/architecture-diagramming-skill/README.en.md

 1. Reads `GITHUB_TOKEN` from the environment.
 2. Packages the skill into a standard repository layout.
 3. Creates or reuses the GitHub repository.
-4. Initializes git, commits, and pushes.
+4. Initializes git and creates a local commit.
+5. Uploads files through the GitHub Contents API.

-It never writes the token to disk.
+It never writes the token to disk or stores it in a git remote.
 Add `--dry-run` to verify local packaging without calling GitHub.

 ## Core Method